odygrd/quill/docs/overview.rst

 However, if the queue reaches its capacity, a new queue will be allocated, which may cause a slight performance penalty for the frontend.

 The default unbounded queue can expand up to a size of 2GB.
 If this limit is reached, the caller thread will block.
-It's possible to change the queue type within the :cpp:class:`quill::FrontendOptions`.
+It's possible to change the queue type within the :cpp:class:`FrontendOptions`.

-The queue size and type are configurable at runtime by providing a custom :cpp:class:`quill::FrontendOptions` class.
+The queue size and type are configurable at runtime by providing a custom :cpp:class:`FrontendOptions` class.

 Manual Log Flushing
 -------------------

-You can explicitly instruct the frontend thread to wait until all log entries up to the current timestamp are flushed using :cpp:func:`quill::LoggerImpl::flush_log`.
+You can explicitly instruct the frontend thread to wait until all log entries up to the current timestamp are flushed using :cpp:func:`LoggerImpl::flush_log`.
 The calling thread will **block** until every log statement up to that point has been flushed.

 Synchronized Logs for Debugging
 -------------------------------

 Sometimes, synchronized logging is necessary during application debugging.
-This can be achieved by configuring the logger to invoke :cpp:func:`quill::LoggerImpl::flush_log` with each log statement using the `QUILL_IMMEDIATE_FLUSH` preprocessor variable.
+This can be achieved by configuring the logger to invoke :cpp:func:`LoggerImpl::flush_log` with each log statement using the `QUILL_IMMEDIATE_FLUSH` preprocessor variable.

 Enabling `QUILL_IMMEDIATE_FLUSH` causes the calling thread to pause until the log is processed and written to the log file by the backend thread before proceeding, which may have a notable impact on performance.